sysfce2/godot-docs/classes/class_characterbody3d.rst

 Sets a snapping distance.
 When set to a value different from ``0.0``, the body is kept attached to slopes when calling :ref:`move_and_slide<class_CharacterBody3D_method_move_and_slide>`.
 The snapping vector is determined by the given distance along the opposite direction of the :ref:`up_direction<class_CharacterBody3D_property_up_direction>`.

 As long as the snapping vector is in contact with the ground and the body moves against :ref:`up_direction<class_CharacterBody3D_property_up_direction>`, the body will remain attached to the surface.
-Snapping is not applied if the body moves along :ref:`up_direction<class_CharacterBody3D_property_up_direction>`, so it will be able to detach from the ground when jumping.
+Snapping is not applied if the body moves along :ref:`up_direction<class_CharacterBody3D_property_up_direction>`, meaning it contains vertical rising velocity, so it will be able to detach from the ground when jumping or when the body is pushed up by something.
+If you want to apply a snap without taking into account the velocity, use :ref:`apply_floor_snap<class_CharacterBody3D_method_apply_floor_snap>`.

 .. rst-class:: classref-item-separator